Young-ook/terraform-aws-sagemaker/examples/studio/README.md

 ```

 ## Clean up
 Before you destroy the SageMaker Studio, make sure that users in the SageMaker are deleted.
+Repeat the following steps for each user in the **User name** list on SageMaker control panel.
+1. Choose the user.
+2. On the User Details page, for each non-failed app in the Apps list, choose Delete app.
+3. On the Delete app dialog, choose Yes, delete app, type delete in the confirmation field, and then choose Delete.
+4. When the Status for all apps show as Deleted, choose Delete user.
-For more the details, please refer to [this](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-delete-domain.html).
+For more informatiom, please refer to [this](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-delete-domain.html).

 Run terraform:
 ```